zecojls/tagee/README.md

 var TAGEE = require('users/zecojls/TAGEE:TAGEE-functions');
 ```

 Then, you need to define the bounding box (study region limits) and import the Digital Elevation Model for terrain analysis (e.g. SRTM 30 m).
+Note that the bounding box is only necessary for generating a visualization.

 ```javascript
 // World bounding box